-I find that Shri Vankar Bharatbhai Khengarbhai, Senior Executive, M/s.

-Paramount Sealinks Pvt Ltd admitted in statement under section 108 of the Customs Act, 1962 that the BLs were "manipulated" to alter the shipped-on-board date and vessel details to satisfy the DGFT conditions.
+I find that Shri Vankar Bharatbhai Khengarbhai, Paramount's Branch Manager and Senior Executive, admitted in statement under section 108 of the Customs Act, 1962 that the BLs were "manipulated" to alter the shipped-on-board date and vessel details to satisfy the DGFT conditions.
 The deliberate acts and omissions by M/s Paramount Sealink Pvt.
 Ltd. make them liable for penalties under Section 112(b) of the Customs Act, 1962.